roman-milk/roman-milk.github.io/rigas-havoc.md

  The man balked at this, obviously reluctant.
 He was happy enough to watch two dollies going at it in the back of his cab, but to expose himself – the law wouldn't take too kindly to that.

  'Do it,' Riga's voice was quiet but insistent, and the man unzipped his jeans and groped inside.
 It poked from the zip of the man's jeans, pale and flaccid, and Riga spoke again.
 'Ladies,' he said and both women looked towards him, lipstick smeared and hair in disarray.
 'Help our friend please.'
 He indicated the driver sat on the opposite folding chair.
-Report_Story #2